hosaka/nvim/README.md

 - **Required**:

   - neovim>=0.9.4, git
   - C compiler (gcc, clang, zig) as required by the tree-sitter plugin.
 On Alpine Lunux `musl-dev` is needed for header files.
+On Windows MSVC caused issues so Zig can be used instead.

 - **Optional**:
   - **Fonts**: A [Nerd Font](https://www.nerdfonts.com/).